dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-apply-material-to-the-front-and-back-of-a-3-d-object.md

 ---
-title: "How to: Apply Material to the Front and Back of a 3D Object" ms.date: "03/30/2017"
+title: "How to: Apply Material to the Front and Back of a 3D Object"
+description: Learn how to apply a Material to the front and back of a 3D object and animate the object to show both sides. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "3D objects [WPF], applying Material class"